 Obviously, there are two processors because there are two heat sinks.

 The first hint as to what the PCH does comes from the components gathered around its heat sink.
-It is a motley crew of sockets, small ICs, connectors, a battery, and even a buzzer, ready to ring out the short and long beeps to explain that one forgot to install memory in the board, of that some other terrible thing has happened preventing the system from booting.
+It is a motley crew of sockets, small ICs, connectors, a battery, and even a buzzer, ready to ring out the short and long beeps to explain that one forgot to install memory in the board, or that some other terrible thing has happened preventing the system from booting.
 Some of the USB ports may come from here, as well as the SATA ports.
-It is this chip that interfaces with the flash containing the BIOS, and is loaded into the processor from here, long before the DDR sticks can function.
-They are all connected to the PCH chip, which itself is connected to the processors using a high speed bus such as the DMI (direct media interface).
+It’s this chip that interfaces with the flash containing the BIOS, and is loaded into the processor from here, long before the DDR sticks could function.
+They are all connected to the PCH chip, which itself is connected to the processors using a high speed bus such as the DMI (Direct Media Interface).
 DMI is cut from the same cloth as PCIe, with its lanes of balanced pair signals.
-Running at eight billion transfers each second, it can pump almost four billion bytes in a those transfers.
+Running at eight billion transfers each second, it can pump almost four billion bytes in those transfers.

 I slip the lid back, sip my coffee, and walk back to my desk to check the progress of checking all those file system block tags.
 I can’t really unlearn the more than forty years since I pulled all the boards out of the minicomputer in the dead of night, so the exercise of looking at one of our boxes doesn’t really work.
 (One of those boards adorn our hall, the “control 1” board.)
 How hard it must be today, after all seventy-nine years of computer history, of ideas built on ideas, for today’s young and curious to see the story arc clearly.
 Or at all.
 I’m glad I arrived only about thirty years into that history.

 I hope to use what I’ve learned to help those curious.

 And I hope together we use what we’ve learned to help all our users.